rubygems/guides/command-reference.md

 If you are packaging RubyGems all of RubyGems' defaults are in lib/rubygems/defaults.rb.
 You may override these in lib/rubygems/defaults/operating_system.rb

+## gem exec

+Run a command from a gem

+### Usage

+    gem exec [options --] COMMAND [args] [options]

+### Options

+* `-v, --version VERSION`           - Specify version of gem to exec
+* `--[no-]prerelease`           - Allow prerelease versions of a gem to be installed
+* `-g, --gem GEM`                   - run the executable from the given gem

+### Install/Update Options

+* `--conservative`               Prefer the most recent installed version, - rather than the latest version overall

+### Common Options

+* `-h, --help`                      - Get help on this command
+* `-V, --[no-]verbose`              - Set the verbose level of output
+* `-q, --quiet`                     - Silence command progress meter
+* `--silent`                    - Silence RubyGems output
+* `--config-file FILE`          - Use this config file instead of default
+* `--backtrace`                 - Show stack backtrace on errors
+* `--debug`                     - Turn on Ruby debugging
+* `--norc`                      - Avoid loading any .gemrc file

+### Arguments

+* *COMMAND* -   the executable command to run

+### Description

+The exec command handles installing (if necessary) and running an executable from a gem, regardless of whether that gem is currently installed.

+The exec command can be thought of as a shortcut to running `gem install` and then the executable from the installed gem.

+For example, `gem exec rails new .` will run `rails new .` in the current directory, without having to manually run `gem install rails`.
+Additionally, the exec command ensures the most recent version of the gem is used (unless run with `--conservative`), and that the gem is not installed to the same gem path as user-installed gems.

 ## gem fetch